mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/front-end.md

 This multi-channel approach allows developers to optimize the user experience by using different channels while quickly building user interfaces by reusing UI components and building responsive interfaces.

 The JavaScript-based Mendix Client renders the front-end while handling the actions and communication with the server.
-For web and Hybrid mobile apps Mendix uses [ReactJS](https://reactjs.org/) and [Dojo](https://dojotoolkit.org/) to optimally render and update the UI, and native mobile is fully based on [React Native](https://facebook.github.io/react-native/).
-The client is highly optimized, using optimal page reload (OPR) to only reload those elements of the page that have been changed.
-This is combined with asynchronous data transport for all widgets and the ability to cache the assets required to render pages and data on the device/browser, reducing round-trips to the server and improving app performance.
+For web and hybrid mobile apps, Mendix uses [ReactJS](https://reactjs.org/) and [Dojo](https://dojotoolkit.org/) to optimally render and update the UI.
+Native mobile apps are fully based on [React Native](https://facebook.github.io/react-native/), which allows the client to be highly optimized, using optimal page reload (OPR) to reload only those elements of the page that have been changed.
+This is combined with asynchronous data transport for all widgets and the ability to cache the assets required to render pages and data on the device/browser.
+This helps to reduce round-trips to the server and improve the app performance overall.

-For more information, see the section [Runtime](../enterprise-capabilities/architecture-principles) in *Architecture Principles*.
+For more information, see the [Runtime](../enterprise-capabilities/architecture-principles) section in *Architecture Principles*.

 ## 2 How Can I Build the Front-End of My App?